Kaczawskie Mountains

-The Kaczawskie Mountains or Katzbach Mountains (Góry Kaczawskie; Katzbachgebirge) are a mountain range in the Lower Silesian Voivodeship of Poland.
+The Kaczawskie Mountains (Góry Kaczawskie; Kačavské hory) or Katzbach Mountains (Bober-Katzbach-Gebirge) are a mountain range in the Lower Silesian Voivodeship of Poland.
 It is roughly 30 kilometres long and belongs to the Western Sudetes.
 Its highest peak is the Skopiec (719 m).
-To the north of the Kaczawskie Mountains are the Kaczawskie Foothills (Pogórze Kaczawskie; Bober-Katzbach-Vorgebirge).
+To the north of the Kaczawskie Mountains are the Kaczawskie Foothills.

 Location

 The ridge, which runs from northwest to southeast at heights between 400 and 700 metres, is a fold mountain range consisting of limestone, slate and dolomite.
-In the west the Bóbr separates the range from the Jizera Mountains and Jizera Foreland; to the north are the Katzbach Foothills; to the east the Raging Neisse / Nysa Szalona forms the boundary.
-In the southeast, the Katzbach Mountains merge into the Waldenburg Mountains.
-To the south, the Landeshut Ridge / Rudawy Janowickie and Jelenia Góra Valley form the transition to the Giant Mountains.
+In the west the Bóbr separates the range from the Jizera Mountains and Jizera Foreland; to the north are the Kaczawskie Foothills; to the east the Raging Neisse forms the boundary.
+In the southeast, the Kaczawskie Mountains merge into the Wałbrzych Mountains.
+To the south, the Rudawy Janowickie and Jelenia Góra Valley form the transition to the Giant Mountains.